School & Camp Programs

 The Portland Water District offers educational opportunities to schools, camps, and other groups within the Sebago Lake Watershed and PWD service area, serving elementary through postsecondary students.
 See eligibility map to the left.

 Each year, regularly scheduled lessons are provided to approximately 1000 students through our WaterWays Program.
-Classes are provided at the following schools, reaching all sixth grade students in each school:

 Participating WaterWays teachers select from three themes – Systems, Human Impact, or Brook Trout.
 Each theme includes four related lessons that are aligned with the Next Generation Science Standards.
 Our educator delivers weekly lessons over four consecutive weeks to one school when teachers are covering a related unit.
 Supplemental activities are provided to teachers as well.
 The overarching goal of this free program is to teach students about the ways we use, share, pollute, and protect water.
 We are currently at capacity for this program; please contact the Education Coordinator for more information.

 Students learn about Maine’s native brook trout and water quality through the TroutKids Program.
 During the winter, students raise trout in their classroom and release them into local water bodies each spring.
 PWD coordinates trout release field trips for a limited number of middle and/or high school classes while other teachers conduct their trout releases independently.

 TroutKids is an incredible learning opportunity with diverse teaching options.
 PWD commits substantial resources to TroutKids with the expectation that participating teachers will provide a rich, correlated experience for their students.
 Participants are responsible for the purchase and maintenance of equipment and following established timelines.
 The Program is not intended to provide an aquarium as a stand-alone item with no related curriculum.